marcammann/CSMapper/README.md

 #CSMapper

 In the world of mapping data to our data model, the data may change at any time, and CSMapper is the simplest solution to solve this problem.
-As an extremely lightweight mapping framework, CSMapper provides the flexibility for an ever changing development environment by mapping dictionaries of KVO compliant objects, to KVO compliant objects via simple plist configuration files.
+As an extremely lightweight mapping framework, CSMapper provides the flexibility for an ever changing development environment by mapping dictionaries of KVO compliant objects, to KVO compliant objects via simple plist or JSON configuration files.

 #Features

 * Flexible and lightweight
-* Maps KVO compliant objects to `NSDictionary` objects, via plist configuration
+* Maps KVO compliant objects to `NSDictionary` objects, via plist / JSON configuration
 * Supports default values for missing properties
 * Supports mapping inheritance
 * Flexible runtime transformations